 5. Update Instagram

-If nothing has worked thus far, it could be that you’ve not updated the Instagram app to the latest version on your device.
+If nothing has worked thus far, it could be that you have not updated the Instagram app to the latest version on your device.
 Newer versions usually contain security patches and bug fixes, besides new features.

 To update the app: